21 Great Day Trips From New York City

 Atlantic City, New Jersey

 Atlantic City is a well-known coastal resort destination located in New Jersey.
-Thanks to its legal casino games and its beach and boardwalk, it’s a popular destination for day trips from New York City: tourists go there to get a taste of the sand, sun, and (sometimes) debauchery.
+Thanks to its legal casino games, beach, and boardwalk, it’s a popular destination for day trips from New York City: tourists go there to taste the sand, sun, and (sometimes) debauchery.

 There’s more to do in AC than just gambling.
 The Absecon Lighthouse is a popular tourist attraction.
 It was built in the mid-19th century and is the tallest lighthouse in NJ.
 You can ascend the 200+ steps to the top to find impressive views of the Jersey Shore.